dorawyy/cpen321-w24-CarbonWise/documentation/M3_Requirements_and_Design.md

                 1. User navigates to the friends tab.
                 2. User enters the friend’s unique friend code and sends the friend request.
                 3. The system sends a friend request notification to the recipient.
-                4. The system informs the User the friend request was successfully sent.
+                4. The system informs the user the friend request was successfully sent.

             - **Failure scenario(s)**:
-                - 2a.
-The entered friend code does not match any existing User.
+                - 3a.
+The entered friend code does not match any existing user.
-                    - 2a1.
-The system informs the User that the friend code is invalid.
+                    - 3a1.
+The system informs the user that the friend code is invalid.
-                - 2b.
-The friend code belongs to a User who is already a friend.
+                - 3b.
+The friend code belongs to a user who is already a friend.
-                    - 2b1.
-The system informs the User that the friend has already been added.
+                    - 3b1.
+The system informs the user that the friend has already been added.
+                - 3c.
+The user already has a pending friend request sent to the recipient.
+                    - 3c1.
+The system informs the user that there is already a pending friend request.
+                - 3d.
+The user is trying to send a friend request to themselves.
+                    - 3d1.
+The system informs the user that they cannot send a friend request to themselves.
-                - 2c.
+                - 3e.
 The friend request could not be sent due to a server error.
-                    - 2c1.
-The system informs the User that the request could not be sent due to a server error and prompts them to try again.
+                    - 3e1.
+The system informs the user that the request could not be sent and displays the relevant server error.

         2. **Accept a friend request**
             - **Description**: Users can accept incoming friend requests to add friends to their friend list.